1adog1/eve-watchman/README.md

 * Set `/public` as Document Root in Apache.

 ## Relay Setup
+* After setting up the configuration file make sure to connect to the webserver's home page at least once.
-* Just run `relay.py` to get the monitoring started.
+* Then just run `relay.py` to get the monitoring started.

 ## Supported Notifications
 The following notifications are supported and configured according to the following categories: